spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 ### Stream Update

-If you want to update the existing deployed stream to use a different version of the `log` application, you can perform stream `update` action.
+If you want to update the existing deployed stream to use a different version of the `log` application, you can perform a stream `update` action.

 First, you can register the required version of the `log` application: